GiangNguyenDev/today-i-learned/visual-studio/copies-output-files-after-build.md

 ## Scenario

 For my console application, I'd like to have a structured output folder.
-This means, on root folder, only main files should be there, e.g., .exe and .config files.
+This means, on root folder, only main files should be there, e.g., `.exe` and `.config` files.
 The root folder should contain a lib subfolder for all library files (from system or third party).

 ## Solution

-It can be archieved with post-build event in vs project setting
+It can be achieved with post-build event in vs project setting

 ```console
 if not exist "$(ProjectDir)bin\Setup" mkdir "$(ProjectDir)bin\Setup"